 The following two to three years can be spent gradually removing unwanted growth with the aim of opening the tree out a bit.
 The tree will now naturally start producing new growth from dormant buds which you can then encourage or remove according to it’s suitability.
 When it has matured these new growths will give you worthwhiole yields once again.

-It is of course also necessary to give your old trees encouragement with feed – as described previously – and also barrowfullys of compost and or manure to maintain moisture and improve the texture of the soil.
+It is of course also necessary to give your old apple trees encouragement with feed – as described previously – and also barrowfullys of compost and or manure to maintain moisture and improve the texture of the soil.
 This can where possible be lightly raked into the ground to aid incorporation.

 These are the diseases UK gardens encounter the most frequently.
 There are always a few gremlins ready and waiting to come along and spoil the party, it pays to be prepared to knock them out before they truly take a hold.

 Is the fungal disease most likely to be encountered and it can affect the leaves and the fruit.
 It is fairly widespread across the country, although more prevalent in wet seasons or more humid parts of the country.
 Some varieties will be more susceptible than others.
 It can be identified by the presence of brown-black ‘scabs’ and lesions on the leaves and the fruits.
 It can be controlled by an application of a broad-spectrum fungicide recommended for use on fruit trees.
 Often it is only treated after it has appeared but for the most effective control you start spraying as a matter of course, and this should start early, soon after the leaves have started to expand in late Spring.